 What are the crowds like for the event?

 The Convocation ceremonies are well attended and it is not unusual to have upwards of 1,500 people in and near the event.
 We make all reasonable efforts to organize and support the event with this in mind.

 Where can I find quiet space, if needed?

 The W.A.C.
 Bennett Library is immediately adjacent on the North side of Convocation Mall and is accessible to the public.

 What should I do if I have a medical emergency while at the event?

 If you encounter an emergency, you should report it to one of the ushers, who will be dressed in black gowns and carry event lanyards identifying them as associated with the event.
 Campus Security can provide first aid 24/7.
 During business hours Health and Counselling Services will also provide medical aid.
 For major medical emergencies, call 778-782-4500 and provide information about: the incident location, the nature of the injury, and whether an ambulance is required.

 Note: Anyone calling 911 for an ambulance should also contact, or have someone else contact, Campus Security (778-782-4500) to aid in a quicker response.

 Question, concerns, comments?

 We invite questions, concerns and comments regarding accessibility at any point before, during or after the convocation ceremony.
-Your input and feedback can be provided to the Centre for Students with Disabilities (778-782-3112; email@example.com).
+Your input and feedback can be provided to the Centre for Accessible Learning (778-782-3112; email@example.com).